Evaluating Cognitive Web Accessibility

 - Similar interface elements and similar interactions should produce predictably similar results

-The page should remain readable and functional when text is increased 200-300%.
+The page should remain readable and functional when text is increased 200-300% or when text spacing is adjusted.

-- Ensure images are readable and comprehensible when enlarged
+- Ensure images are readable and understandable when enlarged

 Content within images, particularly text, should be understandable when the image is scaled 200-300%.
 Use true text instead of text within images when feasible.

-- Ensure color alone is not used to convey content
+- Ensure color alone is not used to convey information

 - Support the disabling of images and/or styles